google-gemini/generative-ai-swift/README.md

 > risk potentially exposing your API key to malicious actors if you embed your API key directly in
 > your Swift app or fetch it remotely at runtime.

-For example, with just a few lines of code, you can access Gemini's multimodal capabilities to generate text from text-and-image input:

 ## Get started with the Gemini API

 1. Go to [Google AI Studio](https://aistudio.google.com/).
 2. Login with your Google account.
 3. [Create](https://aistudio.google.com/app/apikey) an API key.
 Note that in Europe the free tier is not available.